wbsquared/nockchain/README.md

 This will print a new public/private key pair + chain code to the console, as well as the seed phrase for the private key.

-Now, copy the public key to the `.env` file:
+Now, copy the public key to the `.env` file.
+This will cause your miner to default mine to your wallet unless you specify mining to a different pubkey:

 ```
 MINING_PUBKEY=<public-key>